CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/030-advanced-network.md

 ### Private link service with private endpoint
 In the event there is overlapping of subnets, this is not a problem as `private endpoints` also work here.
 This is slightly more complicated than virtual network peering and we'll offer a bit of guidance here.

-Microsoft have a [document](https://learn.microsoft.com/en-us/azure/private-link/create-private-link-service-portal) explaining how to achieve this.
+Microsoft has a [document](https://learn.microsoft.com/en-us/azure/private-link/create-private-link-service-portal) explaining how to achieve this.

 As AKS maintains the load balancers, and the vnet is created at deployment time (or an existing one is used), you only need to follow the steps **Create a private link service** and **Create a private endpoint** in the above document.